 As a Commonwealth Scholar or Fellow, you are an ambassador for both the CSC and your home country, and your actions and remarks will have an impact on the reputation of both.
 You are therefore expected to adhere to high standards of conduct and behaviour and to show respect to others and your surroundings at all times.

 The CSC aims to enable a free exchange of ideas during all its activities in order to achieve the maximum potential impact for all participants.
 Recognising the diversity of backgrounds among our award holders – in terms of race, religion, gender, sexuality and cultural values – you are reminded to always be respectful to others.

-- The CSC is committed to administering and managing its scholarships and fellowships in a fair and transparent For more information, see the CSC anti-fraud policy and procedure and the FCDO guidance on reporting fraud.
+- The CSC is committed to administering and managing its Scholarships and Fellowships in a fair and transparent manner.
+For more information, see the CSC anti-fraud policy and procedure and the FCDO guidance on reporting fraud.

 For more information, see the Handbook for Commonwealth Scholars and Fellows.
 Please note that the conditions outlined in the Handbook at subject to change.

-Commonwealth Professional Fellows require a Temporary Worker – Government Authorised Exchange (T5) visa to come to the UK for their award, and must meet all relevant immigration requirements.
+Commonwealth Professional Fellows require a Temporary Work – Government Authorised Exchange visa to come to the UK for their award and must meet all relevant immigration requirements.
 All UK immigration regulations are set by UK Visas and Immigration (UKVI) and are subject to change at any time.
 The CSC has no control over these regulations.

 - Visa information form

 - Award acceptance form (signed)